 Have any of you built one of those?
 Are they good kits?
 It looks nice.

 The extensions under the sill for the braces look like saw teeth:

-Sure would not that catching my clothing, that's always a thought on the railroad.
+Sure would not want that catching my clothing, that's always a thought on the railroad.
 No loose clothing, my grandfather lost a brother that way on the Frisco.

 Sorry to hear that, Bill.

 They look like grain doors to me.
 Haven't been able to figure out any other explanation, either, of what they may be?

 Brad, going back to your Ft.
 Leonard Wood photo, I looked back at the ORER and am now noticing the second entry for the for the 13000-13349 w/35'11" inside length , making up 50 of the 298.
 Only 3" less inside length than the line item above it.
 That puzzles me but there has to be a good reason.
 If it's been discussed here, I neither remember nor can find it by searching the site.
 Curious.

 Gary and Chris, those are grain doors.
 Grain doors could be made from cardboard reinforced with wood slats or from thin, wide planks of wood.
 They would extend up near but not to the top of the door opening so a grain chute (pipe) could be directed into the car.

 The Westerfield kits are fun to build.
 With some cutting you can model the doors open.